modyo/modyo-docs/docs/brand/logo.md

 ### Minimum size

-The minimum size in which the isotype can be used.
+This is the minimum size in which the isotype can be used.

 <table>
 <tr>